Prince Po

 Lawrence Baskerville (born August 12, 1969), better known by his stage name Prince Po, is an American rapper and record producer from Queens, New York City, New York.
-He is a founder of Nasty Habits Entertainment.
+He is a founder of Ice Bearz Movement.

 Early life

 Prince Po was born Lawrence Baskerville in 1969.
 He is originally from Queens, New York City, New York.

 Career

-Prince Po has formed Organized Konfusion with Pharaohe Monch.
+Prince Po has formed Organized Konfusion with Pharoahe Monch.
 In the 1990s, the duo released three studio albums: Organized Konfusion (1991), Stress: The Extinction Agenda (1994), and The Equinox (1997).
 In 2004, he released his debut solo studio album, The Slickness, on Lex Records.
 The follow-up solo studio album, Prettyblack, was released in 2006.
 In 2007, he released a collaborative album with TomC3, titled Saga of the Simian Samurai.
 In 2014, he released a collaborative album with Oh No, titled Animal Serum.